ChrisRdrq/What-s-in-your-Fridge/README.md

 ## Overview

-For WDI project #2, I created a web application called Americana.
-Americana is the explorer's guide to the National Parks.
+For General Assembly's Web Development Immersive project #3, we created a MEAN stack web application called "What's in Your Fridge?".
+WIYF is the recipe generator for the busy cook.

 The app allows users to create an account and log in.
-The user can then view a list of all National Parks, as well as park-specific details, including location, description, and weather info.
-I used JSON data from the National Park Service Data API to create these pages.
+The user can then input an ingredient into a search bar, and the query will return recipes containing that ingredient.
+The user can view a list of all api recipes, as well as recipe-specific details, including cook time, ingredients, and directions.

-The user can add national parks to her personal bucket list.
-Once the user visits a park, she can remove the park from her bucket list.
+The user can also add and remove recipes from his personal favorites list.

 **Live site:** https://frozen-thicket-34728.herokuapp.com/

+## Contributors

+- Jacob Nunn
+- Josh Owen
+- Chris Roderique
+- Kathryn Wood

 ## Technologies Used